mcdu/btree/README.md

 Implementation of a B-Tree that will be run on top of a buffer cache that runs on top of a simulated disk system.
-The simulator will accept a sequence of requests and print out the total time needed to complete the requests with your B-Tree implementation.
+The simulator will accept a sequence of requests and print out the total time needed to complete the requests with the B-Tree implementation.
 The simulator will also print out the errors that occur.